ejw-data/tableau-citibike/README.md

 1. Clone the repo to your local machine
 1. Navigate the terminal to the repo folder
 1. Activate your environment
+1. Start a Jupyter Notebook and run `citibike-analysis.ipynb`.
+This notebook only has some data validity checks.
+1. The tableau file is too large for github but the content can be viewed at https://ejw-data.github.io/tableau-citibike/.

 <br>